 Hannah & Anthony were still living at Commercial St in 1891 & Anthony was now described as a wheelwright & machine maker.
 They had 2 children at home – Herbert & Percy (8), as sadly little Hilda had died aged just 2 years.

-Hannah died in Jan-March 1894, aged 46, her death being registered at Malton.
+Hannah died on February 24th, 1894, aged 46, at Commercial St, Norton.
 Hannah’s mother-in-law, Hannah Fish, also died in the same quarter at Malton.

 The children of Hannah Stephenson & Anthony Forster Fish were:

 s.188.8.131.52 Herbert Fish born July-September 1878 at Malton, Yorks; died Jan-March 1948 at Buckrose, E. Yorks

 s.184.108.40.206 Hilda Fish born Jan-March 1880 at Malton; died April-June 1882 at Malton